khulnasoft/integrations-core/teamcity/README.md

 ### Installation

-The TeamCity check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your TeamCity servers.
+The TeamCity check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your TeamCity servers.

 ### Configuration